polyaxon/polyaxon/site/docs/core/quick-start/builds.md

 sidebar: "core"
 ---

-During this quick-start tutorial, we having been using a docker image `polyaxon/polyaxon-quick-start`, which was built using a polyaxonfile as well.
+During this quick-start tutorial, we have been using a docker image `polyaxon/polyaxon-quick-start`, which was built using a Polyaxonfile as well.

 N.B. you can build docker images outside of Polyaxon, or use your own system.

 ## Docker images

-Using the `job` runtime, users can use Polyaxon to build docker images, there are a couple of build options and component provided.
+Using the `job` runtime, users can use Polyaxon to build docker images, there are a couple of build options and components provided.

-For example the image we are using in this tutorial is based on this polyaxonfile:
+For example the image we are using in this tutorial is based on this Polyaxonfile:

 ```yaml
 version: 1